Celsius Holdings

 The PepsiCo Relationship

-The deepening PepsiCo relationship is arguably Celsius's most important strategic asset.
-Fieldly said, "Stepping into the role of PepsiCo's strategic energy drink captain in the U.S. is expected to be a pivotal milestone in our journey to shape the future of modern energy and grow our brands within a leading beverage distribution system.
-With a proven functional beverage portfolio and a stronger long-term partnership with PepsiCo, we believe that Celsius Holdings is well-positioned to deliver greater innovation, sharper execution and sustained brand growth."
+Fieldly framed the new dynamic plainly: “Stepping into the role of PepsiCo’s strategic energy drink captain in the U.S. is expected to be a pivotal milestone in our journey to shape the future of modern energy and grow our brands within a leading beverage distribution system.
+With a proven functional beverage portfolio and a stronger long-term partnership with PepsiCo, we believe that Celsius Holdings is well-positioned to deliver greater innovation, sharper execution and sustained brand growth.”

 Capital Allocation

-The buyback authorization signals that management believes the stock is undervalued at current levels.
-It also provides flexibility to offset dilution from stock-based compensation and acquisition-related share issuances.
+A buyback like this sends a clear message: management believes the stock is undervalued at current levels, and it wants the option to offset dilution from stock-based compensation and acquisition-related share issuance.

 XII.
 Conclusion: From Penny Stock to Category Challenger

-Patient Capital: Carl DeSantis provided the financial runway that allowed Celsius to survive its dark years.
-Most investors would have given up; DeSantis kept believing—and ultimately earned $1.2 billion for his patience.
+Patient capital: Carl DeSantis provided the runway Celsius needed to survive the years when survival was the only goal.
+Most investors would have walked away.
+He stayed—and ultimately earned about $1.2 billion from a 31% stake.

 Last updated: 2025-11-25